TARADevOps/tsuki-webshop/README.md

 # Tsuki Stak

-* Dockerized WordPress 5 (PHP-FPM 7.4), with Nginx on Alpine Linux
+Dockerized WordPress 5 (PHP-FPM 7.4), with Nginx on Alpine Linux

+NOTE: View DOCKER_setup.md for instructions on how to deploy.

 ### What is this ?